 This year I’ve vouched to buy less and buy mostly second-hand (if you’re in Berlin, check out my Berlin thrift store guide).
-I know it’s not always possible, so for the rest, I hope I can inspire you with these fantastic ethical clothing and fair fashion brands.
+I know it’s not always possible, so for the rest, I hope I can inspire you with these fantastic ethical clothing companies and fair fashion brands.

 What does Ethical Fashion Mean?

 So what does ethically made clothing mean?
 Brands and consumers sure have their own beliefs when it comes to what ethical clothes brands should be and the ethical clothing meaning.
-In my opinion, clothing can be called ethical clothing or ethical fashion when those criteria are met:
+In my opinion, eco clothing brands can be called ethical clothing or ethical fashion brands when those criteria are met:

 - it’s free from animal cruelty

 - there is a fair trade clothing agreement going on between the parties involved in the process of making clothes, including being manufactured in humane working conditions

 - the materials used are environmentally-friendly